Gottfried Silbermann: The forerunner of the damper pedal

 Silbermann invented a device by which the player could lift all of the dampers off the strings, permitting them to vibrate freely, either when struck or sympathetically when other notes were played.
 This is the function in later pianos of the damper pedal.
 Silbermann's device was different from the modern damper pedal in two respects.
 First, it was not actually controlled by a pedal, but rather was a hand stop, which required the player to cease playing on the keys for a moment in order to change the damper configuration.
 Thus, it was a device for imparting an unusual tonal color to whole passages, rather than a means of nuanced expression as the pedal is today.
 Second, Silbermann's device was bifurcated, permitting the dampers of the treble and bass sections to be lifted separately.
-This latter feature has recently been reintroduced to the piano, in the form of the fourth and fifth pedals of pianos made by the Borgato firm; see Innovations in the piano.
+This latter feature was reintroduced to the piano in the 20th century, in the form of the fourth and fifth pedals of pianos made by the Borgato firm; see Innovations in the piano.

 There are at least two possible reasons for why Silbermann invented his damper-lifting mechanism.
 First, as an organ builder, he may have favored the idea of providing the player with a variety of tonal colors.
-The same impulse led German harpsichord builders of the time occasionally to include two-foot (two octaves higher than normal pitch) and sixteen-foot (one octave lower) choirs of strings in their instruments.
+The same impulse led German harpsichord builders of the time to occasionally include two-foot (two octaves higher than normal pitch) and sixteen-foot (one octave lower) choirs of strings in their instruments.

 In addition, Silbermann had until 1727 built very large hammer dulcimers, called pantaleons, on behalf of Pantaleon Hebenstreit, who achieved a sensational career with virtuosic playing on this demanding instrument.
 The pantaleon, like any other hammered dulcimer, had no dampers and thus created a wash of sound.
 Silbermann later had a falling out with Hebenstreit and was blocked by a royal writ from building any further pantaleons.
 Stewart Pollens conjectures that in adding the damper-raising stop to the piano, Silberman may have been attempting to partially circumvent this restriction.